Invitation to workshop

 - the extent to which recent socio-political movements such as Occupy or the Indignados are proposing alternative forms of political community, as well as whether the European Union (and other such arrangements) represents a new departure in political community.

 As in all CISRUL activities, our approach is fully inter-disciplinary and our interests include but go beyond contemporary Europe and North America.
-To give an idea of our range of interest, speakers at our June 2013 Political Community workshop presented on 18th-century Ireland and on contemporary Argentina, Mexico, Israel-Palestine and Canada, as well as on political community in theology, philosophy, post-colonial studies, and constitutional and international law.
+Our speakers will present on Scotland, Netherlands, Hungary and SE Europe, USA, Bolivia, Jamaica and India, as well as on political community in philosophy, post-colonial studies, and constitutional and international law.

-We welcome your comments on the CfP and other thoughts on the topic – the best way is to contribute to our Political Community email discussion list.
+We welcome your comments on the topic – the best way is to contribute to our Political Community email discussion list.

 Location and travel